fontsource/fontsource/packages/museomoderno/README.md

   }
 }
 ```

+For Sass mixins, please use fontFaceVariable() and fontFaceVariableCustom which introduces the new $type variable to choose between "wghtOnly" and "full".

 _To view the available variable axes that may be included in the font, click [here](https://fonts.google.com/variablefonts).
 The meanings of all axes and the restrictions associated with them are explained there._